J-asy/OOP-Dinosaurs-game/README.md

 ## Plagiarism Disclaimer

 Code in this repository is not endorsed by Monash University.
-The author will not be held responsible breaches in academic integrity if code is copied without proper referencing.
+The author will not be held responsible for any breaches in academic integrity if code is copied without proper referencing.